hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 ### Sweeper Checklists

-- __Add Service To Sweeper List__: To allow sweeping for a given service, it needs to be registered in the list of services to be sweeped, at `internal/sweep/sweep_test.go`.
+- __Add Service To Sweeper List__: To allow sweeping for a given service, it needs to be registered in the list of services to be swept, at `internal/sweep/sweep_test.go`.
 - __Add Resource Sweeper Implementation__: See [Writing Test Sweepers](#writing-test-sweepers).

 ### Writing Test Sweepers